curtisalexander/saspyrilia/blog/2020-06-02-code-sandboxes.md

 <!--truncate-->

-In order to build and test out the code on this page, I have setup code sandboxes for each of the major language detailed on the site: SAS, Python, R, and Julia.
+In order to build and test out the code on this page, I have setup code sandboxes for each of the major languages detailed on the site: SAS, Python, R, and Julia.
 The details below are how I setup these sandboxes on a Mac.
 Setup on Windows or Linux would differ only slightly.

 In addition to the documentation below, the [saspyrilia-sandboxes](https://github.com/curtisalexander/saspyrilia-sandboxes) repository contains many of the actual code examples tested before being moved over to this site.